Saransh-cpp/BattBotTest/README.md

 [#41](https://github.com/pybamm-team/BattBot/pull/41) - Add all the required files for `Heroku`, and added the `Reply` class. </br>
 [#48](https://github.com/pybamm-team/BattBot/pull/48) - Refactor randomness out of the codebase to a single function, and transform the `comparison_generator` function to a class (`ComparisonGenerator`). </br>
 [#58](https://github.com/pybamm-team/BattBot/pull/58) - Create a super class for `Tweet` and `reply`, and add `"model comparison"` replies for testing the added code. </br> </br>
  - **Adding `print_name` to functional parameters and fixing a major bug** - The `FunctionLike` class missed a `__str__` method and it would have been cleaner to print the symbol of a function in latex in the legend of the GIF.
-The Heroku deployment was also going out of sync of GitHub Actions deployment in the terms of `last_seen_id` which, combined with Heroku's [ephemeral filesystem](https://devcenter.heroku.com/articles/active-storage-on-heroku#ephemeral-disk), created an infinite reply bug. </br> </br>
+The Heroku deployment was also going out of sync with GitHub Actions deployment in the terms of `last_seen_id` which, combined with Heroku's [ephemeral filesystem](https://devcenter.heroku.com/articles/active-storage-on-heroku#ephemeral-disk), created an infinite reply bug. </br> </br>
 **Relevant blog post** - [Week 7-8](https://whiteviolin.medium.com/gsoc21-week-7-and-8-setting-up-the-reply-functionality-be5ac6897a9d) </br>
 [#51](https://github.com/pybamm-team/BattBot/pull/51) - Add the `sync_last_seen_id` function which now runs on GitHub Actions. </br>
 [#56](https://github.com/pybamm-team/BattBot/pull/56) - Add the `__str__` method and `print_name` for functional parameters. </br> </br>
- - **Adding more reply types and varying `C-rate` and `"Ambient temperature [K]"` always** - Now that the Heroku deploymment was working fine, it was time to add more reply types.
+ - **Adding more reply types and varying `C-rate` and `"Ambient temperature [K]"` always** - Now that the Heroku deployment was working fine, it was time to add more reply types.
 To make things more random, `C-rate` and `"Ambient temperature [K]"` were varied in every plot. </br> </br>
 [#60](https://github.com/pybamm-team/BattBot/pull/60) - Allow users to pass experiments in their requests. </br>
 [#61](https://github.com/pybamm-team/BattBot/pull/61) - Vary `C-rate` and `"Ambient temperature [K]"` always. </br>
-[#63](https://github.com/pybamm-team/BattBot/pull/63) - Allow users to request for parameter comparisons. </br> </br>
+[#63](https://github.com/pybamm-team/BattBot/pull/63) - Allow users to request parameter comparisons. </br> </br>
  - **Saving memory on Heroku and degradation comparisons** - The degradation comparisons were finally working without any errors with `Mohtat2020` chemistry and `Single Particle Model`, hence, the branch was finally merged.
-Heroku deployment was not working because of memory issues which was also solved. </br> </br>
+Heroku deployment was not working because of memory issues which were also solved. </br> </br>
 [#36](https://github.com/pybamm-team/BattBot/pull/36) - Implement degradation comparisons. </br>
 [#64](https://github.com/pybamm-team/BattBot/pull/64) - Fix Heroku deployment. </br> </br>

+## Work left

+Almost all of the work has been done, proper documentation and tests have also been added, and the bot has evolved beautifully with time.
+The only thing that is somewhat incomplete is the degradation comparison.
+The branch, with proper implementation, has been merged but the number of random configurations that the bot can generate is very less.
+I'll be adding more configurations (just adding them to a list of already existing items, the code will take care of combining them randomly) as soon as some small bugs are fixed in PyBaMMM's degradation mechanisms.
+With this, I'll also look forward to adding degradation comparisons to the replying functionality.

+## Future work
+ - Maintaining the bot.
+ - Implementing some of the bot’s functionalities in PyBaMM (Plotting summary variables, comparing summary variables ,etc.).
+ - Working on and closing some open issues in PyBaMM.
+ - Implementing more plots and replies in the bot.
+ - Adding more degradation mechanisms to the bot.

+## Some final words

+It has been an absolute delight to work with PyBaMM's team, and the last 3-4 months have been amazing!
+In such a short period of time, I learned a lot of stuff, stuff ranging from clean code practices to battery physics to collaborating over code, and most of this was possible because of my mentors.
+The community has always been very open, inclusive, and ready to solve my doubts.
+This was the best summer I could ask for and I am really looking forward to making more contributions to PyBaMM:)